scriptkitties/fglt/_agora/book-01-the-tragedy-of-open-hardware.md

 <b class="name">Glaucon:</b> I'd like to meet them, that they can just decide they have a bigger budget on the fly
 <b class="name">Glaucon:</b> I'm relaxing openness
 <b class="name">Glaucon:</b> And I still think getting an ARM Banana Pi or something is a better option than buying a new Wintel tower
-<b class="name">Socrates:</b> ok, then accept that any SBC you have is going to be loaded with blobs out the foundry
+<b class="name">Socrates:</b> OK, then accept that any SBC you have is going to be loaded with blobs out the foundry
 <b class="name">Glaucon:</b> When did I say that I didn't accept this
 <b class="name">Socrates:</b> you came in here saying you wanted to be more open
 <b class="name">Glaucon:</b> Okay but when did I say that I didn't accept that